kaoslabsinc/django-iam/README.md

 ```

 `user_optional=True` makes the user field optional (`null=True, blank=True`).
 Useful to create profiles that may not be
-associated with a user account (e.g. a blog author that doesn't have an account on the system).
+associated with a user account (e.g. a blog author that doesn't have an account on the system, and another user posts on
+their behalf).

 ## Utilities